 Many readers often ask what camera I use to take the images you find here on SoulyRested.
 I love my Nikon; you can read more about my camera and even purchase your own here.

 As soon as you subscribe, you’ll have immediate access to my subscriber library of resources, which I’m continually adding to.
-You’ll enjoy lots of printables, including my popular e-booklet: 5 Things You Should Know About Nature Study.
+You’ll enjoy lots of printables, including my popular eBooks: 5 Things You Should Know About Nature Study and A Sweet Taste (a 33-page book about what our family has learned making backyard maple syrup).

 v v v v v v v v v v v